mayukhi786/CS283/assignments/5-ShellP3/questions.md

 4. Currently, your shell supports a fixed number of piped commands (CMD_MAX).
 How would you modify your implementation to allow an arbitrary number of piped commands while still handling memory allocation efficiently?
 What trade-offs would you need to consider?

 I would use:
-- Dynamic memory allocation in cmd_buff_t instead of a fixed sixed array
+- Dynamic memory allocation in cmd_buff_t instead of a fixed sized array
 - Use dynamic allocation for pipe file descriptors instead of the fixed size array int pipes[CMD_MAX - 1][2]

 Trade-offs: